textpattern/textpattern.github.io/brand/index.md

 layout: landing
 category: Brand
 published: true
-title: "Textpattern brand and voice"
+title: Textpattern brand and voice
 description: We ask you to consider using these resources too when writing your own blog articles, speaking at conferences, giving work/client presentations, etc.
 ---